Why Become a Nurse?

 - Legal nurse consultant: serves as an expert witness for attorneys

-- Medical sales rep: assists healthcare providers in purchasing equipment
+- Medical sales rep: assists health care providers in purchasing equipment

 - Nurse coach: helps corporations improve employee wellness

-- Nursing informatics analyst: manages healthcare information for facilities
+- Nursing informatics analyst: manages health care information for facilities

-- Research analyst: assists healthcare facilities in acquiring services and technology
+- Research analyst: assists health care facilities in acquiring services and technology

 Growing Profession